-The herd is guided by survival instinct and each wildebeest covers approximately 800-1000 km on its journey.
-It is also one of the most difficult tests for these animals as predators are ever ready to pounce on them during the trek.
+The herd is guided by survival instinct, and each wildebeest covers approximately 800–1000 km on its journey.
+It is also one of the most difficult tests for these animals, as predators are always ready to pounce on them during the trek.
 While on land, lions, leopards, cheetahs, hyenas, and wild dogs follow the herd to take down prey.

 Along with adult wildebeest, their younger calves also undertake the journey.
-This attracts the predators increasingly as the young ones are vulnerable, weak, and easy targets.
+This attracts predators increasingly, as the young are vulnerable, weak, and easy targets.

-What primarily triggers the herd to start moving is the onset of rains.
+What primarily triggers the herd to start moving is the onset of rain.
 It remains unclear how wildebeest decide which direction they are supposed to go.
-Yet, some experts conclude that animals react to the lighting, thunderstorms, and rainfall over 50 km away.
+Yet, some experts conclude that animals react to the lighting, thunderstorms, and rainfall over 50 kilometres away.

 This continuous and year-long journey spans around 1200 miles.
-The two countries play out different roles from season to season.
-The events that unfold during the fluid migration include mating rituals, calving, and herd behavior which are largely influenced by subtle changes in the rainfall every year.
+The two countries play different roles from season to season.
+The events that unfold during the fluid migration include mating rituals, calving, and herd behaviour, which are largely influenced by subtle changes in rainfall every year.

 Why does this phenomenon occur?

-The Great Migration occurs for a simple reason – food and water.
-The herds plan their annual trip across the Serengeti and Mara plains to search for nutrition as the land becomes dries up in certain seasons.
+The Great Migration occurs for a simple reason: food and water.
+The herds plan their annual trip across the Serengeti and Mara plains to search for nutrition as the land dries up in certain seasons.

-The wildebeests embark on their journey and also spend most of their time in the Southern Plains of Serengeti.
-This area has lush grass and is the main reason why animals congregate to give birth.
-But, when the grass and water in the Southern Plains start to dwindle, the herds begin to head towards the North across the Western Section.
+The wildebeests embark on their journey and spend most of their time in the Southern Plains of the Serengeti.
+This area has lush grass, which is the main reason why animals congregate to give birth.
+But when the grass and water in the Southern Plains start to dwindle, the herds begin to head north across the Western Section.
 This area is also referred to as the Western Corridor of the Serengeti.

 The herds enter the Masai Mara in Kenya during the latter part of the year.
 They spend about two months in the Mara.
-When the Southern Plains of the Serengeti become fertile again, the herd heads down South.
+When the Southern Plains of the Serengeti become fertile again, the herd heads south.

-During their expedition in Serengeti and Masai Mara, the animals have to cross rivers to continue their journey.
-In Serengeti, the Grumeti river has Africa’s largest crocodiles which makes the crossing a dramatic scene.
-Similarly, one can witness a spectacular river crossing in the Mara River in Masai Mara.
+During their expedition in the Serengeti and Masai Mara, the animals have to cross rivers to continue their journey.
+In the Serengeti, the Grumeti River has Africa’s largest crocodiles, which makes the crossing a dramatic scene.
+Similarly, one can witness a spectacular river crossing on the Mara River in the Masai Mara.

 The Great Migration: A timeline

 The Wildebeest migration depends largely on the availability of food and water.
-Moreover, as climate change is on the rise, the short and long rains in Tanzania and Kenya makes the sighting less predictable.
+Moreover, as climate change is on the rise, the short and long rains in Tanzania and Kenya make the sightings less predictable.

-In January, the Serengeti National Park in Tanzania observes herds moving South near the area of Lake Ndutu.
+In January, the Serengeti National Park in Tanzania observed herds moving South near the area of Lake Ndutu.
 However, the two million wildebeest, zebras, and gazelles are not in a single herd.
-Although they are part of the Great Migration, they separate themselves into mega herds of hundreds to thousands in a group.
+Although they are part of the Great Migration, they separate themselves into megaherds of hundreds to thousands in a group.

 February to March

-These months mark the calving season where female wildebeests can give birth to 8000 wildebeest calves in a day.
-The younger ones start learning survival skills from adults and mark the start of the migration journey.
+These months mark the calving season, when female wildebeests can give birth to 8,000 wildebeest calves in a day.
+The younger ones start learning survival skills from adults, which marks the start of the migration journey.
 However, the calves can, unfortunately, become prey for hungry predators as well.

-As rains begin in March, the animals stop grazing across Serengeti’s short plains and start to move towards the West.
+As the rains begin in March, the animals stop grazing across the Serengeti’s short plains and start to move towards the West.

-The long rains occur in April and May where heavy flooding makes it harder to spot the herds in this stage of migration.
+The long rains occur in April and May, when heavy flooding makes it harder to spot the herds at this stage of migration.
 Nevertheless, the animals generally move towards the Simba Kopjes and Moru in a north-westerly direction.
-This is also the breeding season where male wildebeests compete fiercely over mates.
+This is also the breeding season, where male wildebeests compete fiercely over mates.

-The animals are on the move through the Seronera valley in May and into the Western corridor in these months.
-Large number of Wildebeest now have to go through the toughest stage of their journey – crossing the Grumeti River.
+The animals are on the move through the Seronera Valley in May and into the Western Corridor in these months.
+A large number of Wildebeest now have to go through the toughest stage of their journey: crossing the Grumeti River.
 The herds congregate and attempt to cross the river while avoiding the Nile crocodiles.

 These months also observe the mating season.
 Wildebeest, zebras, and other animals start heading north as they follow the thunderstorms.

-During these months, the herd typically crosses the northern border of Serengeti National Park and enters Masai Mara in Kenya.
-Here lies another obstacle in their trek which is increasingly dangerous than the Grumeti crossing.
+During these months, the herd typically crosses the northern border of Serengeti National Park and enters the Masai Mara in Kenya.
+Here lies another obstacle in their trek, which is more dangerous than the Grumeti crossing.
 The Mara River is infested with crocodiles and often showcases dramatic killings.

-This is a spectacular sight but also presents the reality of nature.
-It is because wildebeests and other animals who make it so far in the journey can perish due to injury or predation.
+This is a spectacular sight, but it also presents the reality of nature.
+It is because wildebeests and other animals that make it so far in the journey can perish due to injury or predation.

 If animals are successful in surviving the crossing, what lies ahead for them is ample green grazing opportunities.
 The north is a beautiful area where one can spot other diverse wildlife as well.

-November and December observe short rains and fills the Mara with a green and luscious landscape.
+November and December observe short rains, which fill the Mara with a green and luscious landscape.
 The herds become dispersed in large groups around various areas like the Southern Plains, Ndutu, Ngorongoro, and Loliondo.

-However, once the herds finish relishing on Masai Mara’s grassland, they head back to Serengeti which has rejuvenated once again.
-As rains can be unpredictable in December, wildebeest, zebras, gazelles, and others may also start moving to the South.
+However, once the herds finish relishing the Masai Mara’s grassland, they head back to the Serengeti, which has rejuvenated once again.
+As the rains can be unpredictable in December, wildebeest, zebras, gazelles, and others may also start moving to the South.

 Those who have survived will give birth during the calving season in January and start the death-defying journey all over again.